speculatrix/wisepay/README.md

 Put your usename and password into the config.sh file

 ##Usage

-Simply call the script and it prints the value
+Simply call the get_balance.sh script and it prints the value

 ##Using with munin-node